Dragon Forensics 2018

 Debate commenced after break, and this time I was prepared.
 My speech went without a hitch, as I called on delegates not to let our infrastructures burn up like Samsung Note 7s due to cyber attacks.
 It was short, simple, yet powerful.
 Other delegates even reached out to me after, asking to work together, which I happily obliged to.

 Of course, not everyone was perfect.
-A shy delegate from France in my bloc was constantly pushed around by a “power delegate”, and this deeply angered me.
-To me, MUN is something that you bond over, in which you try to solve problems with others that cared about these issues as much as you did.
-Conferences offered as a place to meet new people and share ideas and perspectives; to try and offer change.
-Thus, I persuaded the chair to let the admins switch my seat to be next to hers since she admitted that I was her only friend there, and I gave her ideas for speeches and POIs.
+A shy delegate from France in my bloc was constantly pushed around by a “power delegate”.
+To me, MUN is something that you bond over, in which you try to solve problems with others that care about these issues as much as you do.
+Conferences are a place to meet new people and share ideas and perspectives; to try and offer change.
+I started sending France notes, encouraging her to speak up.

 The committee I had chosen was very controversial towards my country as I was representing Egypt, and the topics focused on cyber security and privacy – areas that Egypt lacks in and sometimes goes against.
 However, I wanted to challenge myself, and I was convinced that I would be able to do it – a stark contrast to the 2016 TASMUN conference.